drui9/autogram/README.md

 - Media messages are forwared to admin, but ignored if admin sends them.

 # 0x06 Upcoming features
-- Add state using SQLAlchemy
-- Plans to cover the entire telegram API -> in progress
+- Plans to cover the entire telegram API
-- Track deleted messages to avoid multiple deletes. `causes an error`
 - Format and forward notifications/alerts to admin. i.e: added to group, blocked, etc -> Not started

+# ChangeLog
+- Handling update callbacks with concurrent.futures.ThreadPoolExecutor
+- Ignoring http400 for failed deletes which get executed on server side.
+- Added onLoadConfig(config_name) callback handler which can be used to start the bot.
+Here, you can intercept bot config
+- Default behaviour is to forward messages to admin.
+- Admin can have an assistant.

 ### `footnotes`
 - short-polling is available for testing.